djocker/marellocommerce/README.md

-# OROCRM Docker Image
+# MarelloCommerce Docker Image
-The docker image contains source code of OROCrm application.
+The docker image contains source code of MarelloCommerce application.
 This image are used as part of docker stack (see compose configs).

 ## Requirements